Meet Sex Education's Viv: Rookie actress Chinenye Ezeudu takes centre stage in season 2

 ANOTHER ACTING NEWBIE: Sex Education season 2 introduces rookie actor as Isaac

-After the surprise success of Sex Education's first season, a second batch of episodes was almost assured and the release date for season 2 is now just days away on January 17th, 2020.
+After the surprise success of Sex Education's first season, a second batch of episodes was almost assured and the release date for season 2 was on January 17th, 2020.

 Season 1 left the fate of several characters up in the air with Maeve (Emma Mackey) seemingly missing her chance with Otis (Asa Butterfield) as he's fallen for new arrival Ola (Patricia Allison).